Reduced critical slowing down for statistical physics simulations: Introduction

 In MCMC simulations, a bunch of local updates - usually called MC sweep - result into a new configuration of degrees of freedom on the lattice.
 The simulations generates sequentially a string of lattice configurations.
 Under the Markov assumption, any configuration only depends on its predecessor.
 Objects of interests are expectation values.
 By virtue of the law of large numbers~\cite{Dekking}, those can be estimated using the $N$ configurations of the Markov set:

-The price to pay for a finite reach $N$ is that the above estimator is afflicted by a statistical error $\epsilon_A$, which scales like $1/\sqrt{N}$ under the Markov assumption.
+The price to pay for a finite reach $N$ is that the above estimator is afflicted by a statistical error $\epsilon_A$, which scales like $1/\sqrt{N}$ under the Markov assumption (and assuming that the variance of $A$ exists).

-In practical Monte-Carlo simulations, configurations are correlated over a characteristic number of Monte-Carlo updates $t \approx \tau $, which is called auto-correlation time (we will give a proper definition below).
+In practical Monte-Carlo simulations, configurations are correlated over a characteristic number of Monte-Carlo updates $t \approx \tau $, which is called autocorrelation time (we will give a proper definition below).
 An immediate impact is that the statistical error now scales like $\sqrt{\tau / N}$.
-Large autocorrelations times severely limit the usefulness of simulations at moderate computational costs, and a good deal of algorithmic research has been devoted to simulation methods with small auto-correlations.
+Large autocorrelations times severely limit the usefulness of simulations at moderate computational costs, and a good deal of algorithmic research has been devoted to simulation methods with small autocorrelations.